 What are payroll taxes?

-Employers are required to make several tax payments whenever they pay employees.
+Employers are required to make several tax payments as a result of paying employees.
 These are known as payroll taxes.
-Most of the money comes out of the employee’s wage or salary, but some are paid by the employer, and some are shared.
+Some of the money comes out of the employee’s wage or salary, but some are paid by the employer.

 Federal versus state payroll taxes

 Federal payroll taxes are the same for all US businesses.
 State payroll taxes change depending on where your business is, and where your employees live.
 Start by figuring out your federal payroll tax, then find out if the state tax agencies have any additional requirements.
 Do this for the state where your business is based, and the states where your employees live.
 A payroll professional can help with this.

 Many states have their own versions of income and unemployment tax so check with your state agencies.
 It’s important you don’t forget them as payment of them is required by law.

 - Half (6.2%) comes out of their pay, the other half is paid by the employer

 - The tax is deducted on employee earnings up to the annual wage limit set by the IRS - this limit can increase each year

 - Half (1.45%) comes out of their pay, the other half is paid by the employer